rails/rails/guides/source/upgrading_ruby_on_rails.md

     config.active_record.belongs_to_required_by_default = true

+The configuration is by default global for all your models, but you can override it on a per model basis.
+This should help you migrate all your models to have their associations required by default.

+    ```ruby
+      class Book < ApplicationRecord
+        # model is not yet ready to have its association required by default

+	self.belongs_to_required_by_default = false
+        belongs_to(:author)
+      end

+      class Car < ApplicationRecord
+        # model is ready to have its association required by default

+	self.belongs_to_required_by_default = true
+        belongs_to(:pilot)
+      end
+    ```

 #### Per-form CSRF Tokens

 Rails 5 now supports per-form CSRF tokens to mitigate against code-injection attacks with forms